 Minnesota – Introduced legislation in 2011 and 2012.
 Failed.

 Montana – Passed an ag-gag law in 1991.
 It criminalizes “entering an animal facility with the intent to commit a prohibited act, entering an animal facility to take pictures by photograph, video camera, or other means with the intent to commit criminal defamation, and entering an animal facility if the person knows entry is forbidden.”
-The 2015 session saw the introduction of H.B.
-179 which, among other dangerous provisions, would make it a crime to "enter an animal facility to take pictures by photograph, video camera, or other means with the intent to commit criminal defamation."
+Introduced a quick-reporting bill in 2015 "[p]roviding that a person who knowingly fails to report evidence of cruelty to animals at an animal facility within 24 hours commits the offense of cruelty to animals."
+The ASPCA opposes quick-reporting bills.
+Bill died.